-If this letter is required at a program to which you're applying, formally set up a meeting with the Department chair.
+If this letter is required at a program to which you are applying, formally set up a meeting with the Department Chair.
 This can be arranged through Annie Detrick and the Chair's Project Assistant.
-The chair will typically get feedback from faculty members who are familiar with your work.
+The Chair will typically get feedback from faculty members who are familiar with your work.
+Provide all your letter writers with your CV and personal statement if available.
+This will strengthen what they can write about you.

 Be honest and direct.
 Do not be too short (only one paragraph) or too long (more than one page).
-Avoid using poetry or excessive use of quotations.
+Avoid using poetry, excessive use of quotations, or generic impersonal comments.
 A good personal statement gives the reader insight into the candidate's background and personal story.

 When do programs begin reviewing applications?
-After the MSPE is released in September When do programs begin offering interviews?
+As soon as ERAS in September When do programs begin offering interviews?
 Mid- November; Orthopaedic Surgery has a Universal Interview Offer Day (UOD) that > 85% of programs participate in